SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 		- Ottomans kept old ways of dealing with plague instead of adopting new European ones which led to allot of plagues
 			- Dealing with plague required organization that needed to be dealt with by the government
 			- The Ottomans lack of state making (rejecting their orthodox beliefs..?) aided their downfall.
+			- preventing this would require state-making

+- P2
+	- Inflation

+- P3
+	- Ideaological